Ban-Zhan/ComplexHeatmap-reference/book/02-single_heatmap.md

 ##  [1]  1  2 11 12  5 15 16 17  7  8  6  9 10 18 13  4  3 14
 ```

-And we can add the dendrograms to the heatmap (note here we turned off the default reordering because
+And we can add the dendrograms to the heatmap.
-we exactly want the dendrogram order returned from seriation).

 ```r